Menu

 ARCHIVES AWARENESS WEEK 2026

-The Archives Association of Ontario has designated April 7-10, 2026 as Archives Awareness Week.
+The Archives Association of Ontario has designated April 7-10, 2026 as Archives Awareness Week (AAW).

 As our province and our country faces tough financial times and a shift towards austerity, there is an increasing need to show the vital role that archives play in preserving our history and protecting democracy.